ethanallenn/ethylabs/README.md

 📫 If you're looking to contact me, I'm on Discord at ethy#3550 or email at ethan@ethainet.co.uk.

-👯 My main project is a Sorting Alg.
+👯 My main project is a minecraft authenticator plugin for discord.